Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Oh well.
 Stupid to torture himself all day worrying about it.
 Get it done early, and either get good news, or have longer to deal with bad news!

 He checked in on the forge on his way past.
 His former apprentice had apprentices, now!
-The bowls...could use some work, but that was something he might check in on later, if he could do it without hurting anyone’s feelings too much.
+The bowls... could use some work, but that was something he might check in on later, if he could do it without hurting anyone’s feelings too much.

 Up at the Human camp, the *thing* they were building was taking shape.
-They’d talked long with many of the Given-Men and Singers about building a *permanent* building instead of the *pree* fabs, and the People had said yes...but what they were building didn’t look like it was there to live in.
+They’d talked long with many of the Given-Men and Singers about building a *permanent* building instead of the *pree* fabs, and the People had said yes... but what they were building didn’t look like it was there to live in.
 Somehow.
-It just wasn’t...shaped right.
+It just wasn’t... shaped right.
 It was shaped *interesting.* Kind of round on the north side, and the upper floors stuck out over the doors on the north-east corner.

 Also, the doors were People-wide.
-Vemik had tried to look in, but they had tarps and stuff up to keep the rain out, and...well, he didn’t really feel like going into a construction site again just yet.
+Vemik had tried to look in, but they had tarps and stuff up to keep the rain out, and... well, he didn’t really feel like going into a construction site again just yet.

 He *did* make friends with the builders, though.
 They were men like how humans were *really* meant to be, Vemik thought: about a head taller than him, wiry and light but strong in their size, you could tell just by looking.
 Had that same work-forever attitude too, and they liked to tell dirty jokes!
 It seemed like a good, sensible way to put a people together in Vemik’s mind, if you never knew what kind of a place you might be living in or what kind of work might need doing.
 Their god was a clever one.
 More muscle would be nice, but…